rts387/Windows_IDS/README.md

 Test in isolated environment before production use

 🤝 Contributing
+We welcome contributions!
+Please see our Contributing Guide for details.

 Fork the repository

-Create a feature branch
+Create a feature branch (git checkout -b feature/amazing-feature)

-Commit your changes
+Commit your changes (git commit -m 'Add some amazing feature')

-Push to the branch
+Push to the branch (git push origin feature/amazing-feature)

-Create a Pull Request
+Open a Pull Request

+🐛 Bug Reports
+Found a bug?
+Please open an issue and include:

+Windows version

+Python version

+Error message and stack trace

+Steps to reproduce

 📄 License
 This project is licensed under the MIT License - see the LICENSE file for details.